SMT-COMP/smt-comp.github.io/2022/proof-track.md

 [starexec_run_proof](https://github.com/SMT-COMP/postprocessors/tree/master/proof-track/starexec_run_proof).
 This script will call the solver and checker script.

-You can submit a single solver for all tracks, by providing a different `starexec_run_default` script for the other tracks and the `starexec_solver_default` and `starexec_checker_default` scripts for the proof exhibition track.
-For testing, you can include our wrapper script above renamed to `starexec_run_proof`.
-This will give you a second configuration for your solver.
+You can submit a single solver for all tracks, by providing a `starexec_run_default` script for the other tracks and the `smtcomp_solver` and `smtcomp_checker` scripts for the proof exhibition track.
+You can also include the script `starexec_run_proof` so that the configuration for the proof track is created.

 ### Key-Value Pairs